Costume Jewellery and an Americano

 “What are you reading?”

 “Hope to.
 Nothing to lose really.
-Anyway got to rush.
+Anyway, I got to rush.
 Nice to meet you.”

-Archie pushed open the opaque glass door, listened to the loud ping of the old fashioned brass catch type bell attached to the freshly painted architrave and smiled at the indiscreet camera pointing from the ceiling knowing Eric would be watching in the rear room.
-Ezra was sat at the back drinking coffee from a large red mug and munching on a sugar coated cake.
+Archie pushed open the opaque glass door, listened to the loud ping of the old-fashioned brass catch type bell attached to the freshly painted architrave and smiled at the indiscrete camera pointing from the ceiling knowing Eric would be watching in the rear room.
+Ezra was sitting at the back drinking coffee from a large red mug and munching on a sugar-coated cake.
 He put the mug down amongst the ring stains on an American white oak table that was covered in the crumbs from his daily cake consumption.
 His normal spot while he let his two nieces serve the few customers that came to admire his overpriced jewellery.

 “Nothing to sell Ezra.
-Been dealing in other things.”
+Been dealing with other things.”

 “I see the smart new schmutter.
 Nice cloth, quality, must be doing well.
 What can I do you for this fine day?”